 Talent washing the cell monolayer with PBS.

 Cell culture dissociation reagent being added to the cells.

+(Added shot) Place flask into incubator

-Talent tapping the flask.
+Take flask out of incubator and Talent tapping the flask.

 Add 5 milliliters of complete growth media containing 10 percent FBS (F-B-S) to quench the dissociation reagent activity [1].
 Gently resuspend the cells in the solution by pipetting to reduce cell clumps [2].